rvenkataraman7/rvenkataraman7/README.md

 - 👋 Hi, I’m @Ramav245
 - 👀 I’m looking to make the development space better.
-- 🌱 I’m currently learning data analytics.
+- 🌱 I’m recently completed the google data analytics certificate.
-- 💞️ I’m looking to collaborate on any web dev or UI project.
+- 💞️ I’m looking to collaborate on any web dev, UI project, or gaming project.
 - 📫 text me at 408-834-5688.

 <!---